Hampton, Iowa: Economy

 In 2007, the 200 MW Buffalo Creek Wind Farm was developed by Wind Capital Group and later sold to Alliant Energy later the same year.

 Hampton was at one time home of Winnebago Industries Fiberglass division until the plant was moved to Forest City in 2008.

 Education

 Hampton–Dumont Community School District operates the area public schools.
 It was established on July 1, 1995, by the merger of the Dumont and Hampton school districts.

 Arts and culture

 The Franklin Country Fair is held in Hampton.
 In past years the star attractions have been Marty Robbins, Marty Stuart, Luke Bryan, Trace Adkins, Rascal Flatts, David Nail, The Marshall Tucker Band and Lonestar.
 At the 2011 fair the acts were Lincoln Brewster, Kellie Pickler, and Charlie Daniels Band.

+Franklin County Soldiers Memorial Hall

+The city has an unusual octagonal building constructed in 1890 to commemorate the local soldiers who fought in the American Civil War.
+It can be toured by appointment.

 Parks and recreation

 Beeds Lake State Park is located a few miles northwest of the city.

 Transportation

 The city is intersected by two major highways: U.S. Route 65 and Iowa Highway 3.
 Interstate 35 is nine miles west of town.
 There is also an airport, Hampton Municipal, located on the city's southwest side.